 Welcome to the Galapagos Conservation Trust’s Galapagos Photography Competition!
 Please read on to find out how the competition is judged, and what you might win.

-We are pleased to announce three new judges for this year’s competition, including series producer of BBC’s Blue Planet II, Mark Brownlow, science and wildlife presenter and GCT Ambassador, Liz Bonnin, and professional photographer, Jay McLaughlin.
+We are pleased to announce that our judges for this year’s competition include Series Producer of BBC’s Blue Planet II, Mark Brownlow and professional photographer, Jay McLaughlin.

 A selection of the best images from each category will be shortlisted by GCT staff and then passed onto our panel of expert judges.
 The judges will consider the originality, composition, clarity, technical excellence, overall impact and artistic merit of each the shortlisted images.
 They will then select an overall winning and runner-up image of the competition, as well as a winner and runner-up in each of the categories.

 Following an announcement of the winners, there will be a Public’s Choice vote.
 This will include all of the winners and runners-up as well as some of the shortlisted images.
 The public will then get the opportunity to vote for their favourite.

 The overall winner of the competition will receive: